pywbem/pywbemtools/docs/introduction.rst

 .. _PyPI: http://pypi.python.org/

-This section describes the complete of pywbemtools with all steps including prerequisite operating system packages and manual post-processing steps.
-You can import the pywbemtools Python package into your environment so that pywbemcli can be executed from the command line.
+This section describes the complete installation of pywbemtools with all steps including prerequisite operating system packages.

 The easiest way to install the pywbemtools package is using pip.
 Pip ensures that any dependent Python packages also get installed.